Don-Assamongkol1/programming-analyst-interview-test/readme.md

 ### SQL

+0. Download the `appointments.db` and `people.db` SQLite files from [this link](https://github.com/ipph-development/programming-analyst-interview-test)

-Repeat steps #1 through #9 with SQL.
+Repeat steps #1 through #8, this time using SQL.

+10. Export the combined dataset as `combined.db`